 Colour: may vary from black, grey, to reddish-brown

 Be attentive not to confuse a young rat for a mouse.
 Norway rats typically nest in burrows.
-Making use of their strong front teeth, they can gnaw through electrical wires, pipes.
-As well as wood and other materials.
+Making use of their strong front teeth, they can gnaw through electrical wires and pipes.
+Even wood and other materials.
 They have small ears, a short tail, and a lot of fatter and rounder shape.
 These rats are more widespread in urban and rural locations.
 They are seen in homes less frequently due to their bigger size.

 Size: bigger rodents that grow 10-12 inches in length and weighs 6-9 ounces